iaincollins/structured-data-testing-tool/README.md

 Helps inspect and test web pages for Structured Data.

-Designed to allow automation and quick ad-hoc testing of structured data - especially in bulk or as part of a CD/CI pipeline.
+The structured data testing tool is designed to allow automation and quick ad-hoc testing of structured data - especially in bulk or as part of a CD/CI pipeline.

+This utility uses [web-auto-extractor](https://www.npmjs.com/package/web-auto-extractor) and [jmespath](https://www.npmjs.com/package/jmespath).

 ## Features

-* A Command Line Interface (`sdtt`) and an API for CD/CI integration.
+* Command Line Interface (`sdtt`) and an API for CD/CI integration.
 * Accepts any URL or a file to test (via string, buffer, stream…).
-* Tests pages for Schema.org markup in HTML (with microdata), JSON-LD and RDFa.
+* Detects Schema.org markup in HTML (`microdata`), `JSON-LD` and `RDFa`.
-* Tests `<meta>` tags for specific tags and values (e.g. for Twitter and Facebook sharing data, OpenGraph tags, App Store tags).
+* Tests `<meta>` tags for specific tags and values (e.g. for social media / sharing).
-* Tests if properties exist, should not exist and/or if they match a Regular Expression check.
+* Built-in presets for Twitter and Facebook tags.
-* Built-in 'presets' for testing common schema types (including all types of Article schemas).
+* Built-in presets for for testing and validating common structured data expected by Google.
 * API: Define your own re-useable, custom presets to write specific tests for your own site.
 * API: Use with a headless browser to test Structured Data injected by client side JavaScript (e.g. via Google Tag Manager).
 * CLI: Recognizes and displays info for all 1000+ schemas on Schema.org.

-This tool uses [web-auto-extractor](https://www.npmjs.com/package/web-auto-extractor) and [jmespath](https://www.npmjs.com/package/jmespath).

-Note: Schema.org does not define 'optional' and 'required' fields for schemas, it describes valid properties and what they may contain.
-Recommendations and tests in the built-in presets are based on practical errors and warnings returned by search engine providers.

 ## Install

     npm i structured-data-testing-tool -g

-## Features

 ## Usage

 ### Command Line Interface

-_Note: The API supports additional options not currently exposed in the CLI tool._

 ```
-Usage: sdtt --url <url> [--presets <presets>]
+Usage: sdtt --url <url> [--presets <presets>] [--schemas <schemas>]

 Options:
   -u, --url      Inspect a URL
   -f, --file     Inspect a file
-  -p, --presets          Test a URL for specific markup from a list of presets
+  -p, --presets  Test for specific markup from a list of presets
-  -d, --disable-presets  Disable auto-detection of presets - will only evaluate explicitly specified presets
-  -s, --schemas          List valid schemas
+  -s, --schemas  Test for a specific schema from a list of schemas
   -h, --help     Show help
   -v, --version  Show version number

 Examples:
   sdtt --url "https://example.com/article"       Inspect a URL
+  sdtt --url <url> --presets "Twitter,Facebook"  Test a URL for specific metatags
-  sdtt --url <url> --presets "Article,Twitter,Facebook"  Test a URL for Article schema and social metatags
+  sdtt --url <url> --presets "SocialMedia"       Test a URL for social media metatags
+  sdtt --url <url> --presets "Google"            Test a URL for markup inspected by Google
+  sdtt --url <url> --schemas "Article"           Test a URL for the Article schema
+  sdtt --url <url> --schemas "jsonld:Article"    Test a URL for the Article schema in JSON-LD
+  sdtt --url <url> --schemas "microdata:Article" Test a URL for the Article schema in microdata/HTML
+  sdtt --url <url> --schemas "rdfa:Article"      Test a URL for the Article schema in RDFa
-  sdtt --presets                                         List supported presets
+  sdtt --presets                                 List all built-in presets
+  sdtt --schemas                                 List all supported schemas
 ```

 Inspect a URL to see what markup is found: